machine mastery

 Breville pressure gauge with zones labeled: under-extraction, espresso zone, over-extraction

-The pressure gauge on Breville machines is your visual cue for brew performance.
+That pressure gauge on your Breville is actually telling you a lot about what’s happening inside.
 It’s marked with three zones:

-• Pre-infusion zone (left/low): Normal during the first 5-8 seconds
+• Pre-infusion zone (left/low): Totally normal for the first 5-8 seconds

-• Espresso zone (middle/grey): Where you want the needle during extraction
+• Espresso zone (middle/grey): This is your target during active extraction

-• Over-extraction zone (right/high): Indicates too much resistance
+• Over-extraction zone (right/high): Too much resistance—puck is fighting back

 What the Numbers Mean

-Target pressure: 9-12 bar during active extraction (after pre-infusion)
+Target pressure: 9-12 bar once pre-infusion finishes and real extraction starts

 Why Pressure Matters

-• Low pressure = Water rushing through too fast
+• Low pressure = Water flying through without extracting properly

-• High pressure = Water struggling to flow
+• High pressure = Water struggling to push through

 Signs of Under-Extraction